DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Visualization Module: Folium for points on a map

-[Folium](https://python-visualization.github.io/folium/latest/#) makes it easy to put spatial data onto a map.
-If you have a dataset with GPS coordinates for each record, Folium will put pins on the map for each record.
+[Folium](https://python-visualization.github.io/folium/latest/#) makes it easy to put spatial data points onto a map.
+If you have a dataset with GPS coordinates for each record, Folium can put pins on the map for each record.
+For example, all sushi restaurants within 20 miles of RDU.

 See the [Folium examples](./squirrels).